-What are the Pilot's interior and in-car technology like?
+What are the Pilot interior and in-car technology like?

 How big is the Pilot?

 Honda did an exceptional job of getting the most interior space out of the Pilot as possible.
 While its exterior dimensions are some of the smallest in the segment, its interior is among the roomiest and most functional.
 Second-row space is typically generous, while the third row has enough leg- and headroom for full-size adults and teenagers.
-The seat is a bit lower than in Palisade, Telluride and Chevrolet Traverse, however, so it's ultimately not as comfortable.
-The roofline and rear-quarter windows are pretty boxy so the chances of feeling claustrophobic are reduced.
+However, the seat is notably lower than those in the Palisade, Telluride and Chevrolet Traverse, so it's ultimately not as comfortable.
+The roofline and rear-quarter windows are pretty boxy, though, so the chances of feeling claustrophobic are reduced.

 Cargo capacity is excellent, even if it seems a bit below average on paper.
 Most notably, the Pilot can fit as many pieces of luggage behind its third row as the Palisade despite supposedly having less space.
 This is thanks to its clever floor, which can drop down several inches.
 It's also double sided: one carpet, the other textured plastic for dirty items.

 Keep in mind that if you don't need that much space, the Honda Passport is essentially a two-row, five-passenger Pilot.

 What are the Pilot fuel economy and performance specs?